Pass the GED® Test Knowing These 5 Test-Taking Secrets

 Guessing is not just picking an answer at random.
 Use logic to figure out which answer is likely correct, even if you’re unsure.
 Focus on keywords and phrases.
 Estimate.
 Compare answers to one another.
 These techniques can improve the quality of your guessing.

 You can do this!
 To get more test-taking secrets, check out Essential Education’s study guide, Smart Skills: Study, Motivate, Apply, Reason, and Test.

-Top 5 GED® Prep Secrets by Perry Lopez is licensed under a Creative Commons Attribution-No Derivative Works 3.0 United Stated License, redistribution of this article is allowed under the following terms outlined here.
+Pass the GED® Test Knowing These 5 Test-Taking Secrets by Perry Lopez is licensed under a Creative Commons Attribution-No Derivative Works 3.0 United Stated License, redistribution of this article is allowed under the following terms outlined here.